 Her brother Tim played at Waynesburg College and has served as the boys' coach at Chartiers Valley High School since 1992, winning more than 400 career games.

 Sister Maureen, who also starred at Seton-La Salle, played at the University of Pittsburgh, lettering from 1989-91.
 McConnell-Serio's nephew T.J.
-(Tim's son) currently plays at the University of Arizona under former Pitt player Sean Miller.
+(Tim's son) just graduated from the University of Arizona and starred for former Pitt player Sean Miller.

 Penn State, 1988